 Missy the cocker spaniel was almost paralysed by a grass seed that became lodged in her spine.
 When she failed to respond fully to treatment for weakness and fever her vets referred her to Hamilton Specialist Referrals, where advanced imaging and life-saving surgery revealed a grass seed had tracked its way into her spine.

-John said, “When Missy arrived she looked more like a twelve year old than a two year old – she was weak, sore and feverish.
+Our surgeon said, “When Missy arrived she looked more like a twelve year old than a two year old – she was weak, sore and feverish.
 We performed MRI of her back, which showed an area suspicious for infection in both the muscle and vertebral bones of her spine”.

-John worked alongside Michael Hamilton to perform the surgery.
+Our neurologist worked alongside Michael Hamilton to perform the surgery.
 Michael said, “From the images we planned a highly complex surgery to investigate and treat the infected tissue.
 We had to dissect around the most major blood vessel in the body, the aorta.
 In the middle of the infected area we found the culprit; a grass seed!”

 Following surgery Missy was back to her bouncy self within two weeks.
 Her owners were delighted, “We couldn’t believe it when we heard the vets had found a grass seed in her spine.
 To think she was so unwell and could have been paralysed, and now is back to her happy, lively, waggy self so soon after surgery is incredible.
 We’re so thankful for the amazing work of Michael and his team, and for all their care”